cdl-geneseo/geneseo-dictionary/F/Funky.md

 # Funky

-Bibliographies and Study Guides

-Dictionary of Geneseo English

-View All Entries

-E-H

-Bibliographies and Study Guides : Funky

 Created by  Unknown User (crk4), last modified on Dec 02, 2008

 ''Adjective'' Cool; &quot;I usually don't like orange and purple together, but that looks kind of ''funky''.&quot;